dsl001/buy-and-sell/README.md

-# BuyAndSell
+# Buy-And-Sell

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12 and was generated while taking this LinkedIn Learning course: https://www.linkedin.com/learning/angular-creating-and-hosting-a-full-stack-site
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.12 and was generated while taking this LinkedIn Learning course: https://www.linkedin.com/learning/angular-creating-and-hosting-a-full-stack-

+The backend service it uses is written here: https://github.com/dsl001/buy-and-sell-backend

 ## Development server